Frequently Asked Questions

 First, the financial implication of any action is a factor that the committee should consider.
 Questions like this are exactly why we have traditionally formed committees in the first place.
 That said, any decision arrived at by the committee should be executed in a financially responsible manner.
 This can be accomplished by selling investments over a longer period of time, committing to selling only certain categories of investments, etc. Again, ultimately, determining the most financially responsible avenue for a potential disassociation is a question for the committee to consider.

 Finally, the size of the investments in coal and oil fluctuate on a daily basis as investments are made and sold.
 But, in general, coal is a tiny, tiny fraction of the endowment.
-A fraction of a percent; a snapshot in 2011 showed about $35 million in coal stocks/bonds, which is next to nothing in our $10 billion endowment.
+A fraction of a percent; a snapshot in 2011 showed about $35 million in coal stocks/bonds, which is next to nothing in our $10 billion endowments.
 Oil is a larger chunk, which also varies in size.
 Much of this is comprised of private equity investment which can only be divested from over long periods of time.
 The rest is in publicly traded stocks/bonds.
 There is no way to determine the exact size of oil investments, but it is probably between $750 million – $1 billion, the vast majority of which is in private equity investments (based on conversations with the CIO and the 2014 Report of Investments).

 Points on the “consensus” prong